fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 - getContents: that returns a Flow, which emits loading, error and content data
 - fetch: which suppose to clear cache and if the flow is observed then start loading

-The content data come from a RemoteSource class.
+The content data comes from a RemoteSource class.
 Additionally the Content is cached.
 So observing again should not yield loading.

 The inner workings of the class shouldn't matter, just the public apis, since that's what we want to test, always.